nwthomas/deep-learning-research-agent/README.md

 > NOTE: This repository is in draft state as I'm building.
-It may well be the foundation of my future startup, but I like learning in public so here it is.
+I like learning in public, so here it is.

 # Deep Learning Research Agent